bookfx/bookfx/README.md

 ![box-plan-fact]

-Now let's use `PlanFact` as component.
+Now let's use `PlanFact` as component:

 ```c#
 Make